-This delicious, Gluten-Free Vegetarian Swiss Chard Lasagna is super hearty and packed with interesting flavors.
-You’ll be surprised as to what’s creating the layers in this twist on a classic.
-This post contains Amazon affiliate links for your convenience at no additional cost to you.
+This Gluten-Free Lasagna recipe with Swiss Chard is vegetarian, super hearty, and oh-so-delicious!
+You'll be surprised as to what's creating the layers in this twist on a classic.

 Fortunately my family lives close by, and I have wonderful neighbors, who all have bright green thumbs, and they invite me in to "shop" in their yards.